OAAS-BEAR/DNN-Schedueling-using-RL/README.md

 The main contribution of our work:

-1. According to our knowledge,we are the first to leverage Deep Reinforcement Learning to develop DNN inference scheduling algorithm.
+1. According to our knowledge,we are the first to leverage Deep Reinforcement Learning to develop energy-efficient DNN inference scheduling algorithm.

 2. We designed approriate State, action, and reward function, environment for  reinforcement learning scheduling algorithm